Top 10 Questions to Ask Your Wedding Photographer

 3. What is your photography style?

-All wedding photographers have their own unique style.
+All wedding photographers in Aylesbury have their own unique style.
 Looking through their portfolio you will be able to decipher a top wedding photographer from an average one.
 I’ve always felt that candid wedding photography is the best style, since it allows you to capture genuine moments that are real and in the moment, this is also known as reportage wedding photography.
 Naturally, you will want creative shots too, but it should mostly be capturing the day as it unfolds, telling your story.
 Being super creative comes with a lot of experience, being able to set up a shot ahead of time, knowing that the day isn’t about you but the Bride and Groom so being respectful of time is imperative to keep the day flowing.

 Nobody wants a wedding photographer in London who keeps asking you to pose or set up 20 group photos.
 It’s about working in a controlled manner, being efficient with the time you have to put the story together.
 I like to let the day flow naturally and if you hire an experienced professional they will know how to keep to this whilst creating the hero shots.